 Top Hat Quinine Tonic Syrup

 Any of the fruit-flavored syrups can be used for homemade sodas.
 Simply add soda water such as seltzer or club soda; a good ratio is one part syrup to four or five parts soda.
 A soda maker will carbonate water and blend it with the syrup.

 Beyond fruity sodas, Top Hat Craft Concentrates specializes in high-quality flavored concentrates.
 Though not brewed in the traditional way, the brand's Ginger Beer concentrate does an excellent job of replicating the spicy beverage.
 There’s also a zesty Grapefruit concentrate that makes an excellent Paloma.

 The real find here is Top Hat East India Tonic.
 Made with cinchona bark, which contains quinine, tonic syrups can be dangerous to make at home.
 Buying it from a reputable company is necessary.
 This tonic is flavorful, accenting the dry profile with grapefruit peel, hops, Darjeeling tea, and chamomile, making it an ideal base for a great gin and tonic.

-Traditionally, syrups are made with sugar, so it seems odd to talk about sugar-free syrups.
-In today’s world, it is a necessity, and everyone deserves a little sweetness!
-For a syrup company that avoids sugar at all costs, Jordan’s Skinny Mixes is an excellent choice.
+Traditionally, syrups are made with sugar, so it seems odd to talk about sugar-free syrups, but they do exist.
+For a syrup company that avoids sugar, Jordan’s Skinny Mixes is an excellent choice.